Johanna Larsson

 Johanna Larsson (/sv/; born 17 August 1988) is a Swedish former tennis player.
 In her career, she won two singles and 14 doubles titles on the WTA Tour, with 13 singles and 17 doubles titles on the ITF Women's Circuit.
-Her career-high WTA rankings are 45 in singles, achieved in September 2016, and 20 in doubles, set on 30 October 2017.
+Her career-high WTA rankings were 45 in singles, achieved on 19 September 2016, and 20 in doubles, set on 30 October 2017.

-In 2017, Larsson qualified for the WTA Finals for the first time, with her partner Kiki Bertens, reaching the final in Singapore upsetting fourth seeds Barty and Dellacqua and second seeds Vesnina and Makarova.
-They lost in the final against Tímea Babos and Andrea Hlaváčková.
-Larsson made her debut for the Sweden Fed Cup team in 2005, eventually accumulating an overall win–loss record of 50–30.
+In 2017, Larsson qualified for the WTA Finals for the first time, with her partner Kiki Bertens, losing in the final of the event in Singapore to Tímea Babos and Andrea Hlaváčková.
+She made her debut for the Sweden Fed Cup team in 2005, eventually accumulating an overall win–loss record of 52–33.

 Career

-Early years
+2005–2006: WTA Tour, Fed Cup debuts

 Larsson began playing international tennis on the ITF Junior Circuit, with a career-high junior ranking at No. 79 in September 2006.
 During the Fed Cup in 2005, she made a significant career achievement when defeating Anna Kremer.
 Larsson went on to defeat Brenda Schultz-McCarthy and Joanna Sakowicz.
-She was awarded a wildcard for a WTA Tour event in Stockholm, beating Kristina Barrois in three sets, before losing to Swedish No. 1, Sofia Arvidsson, in a close match.
+She was awarded a wildcard entry for a WTA Tour event in Stockholm, defeating Kristina Barrois in three sets, before losing to Swedish No. 1, Sofia Arvidsson, in a close match.
 Towards the end of 2006, Larsson suffered an injured hamstring, made a comeback in early 2007, and played mainly in the U.S. She won a $10k title in Falkenberg in back to back seasons.
-She returned to Fed Cup in 2007, losing to Maša Zec Peškirič and beating Vojislava Lukić and Naomi Cavaday, both ranked in the top 300, giving Sweden 9th place.
+She returned to Fed Cup in 2007, losing to Maša Zec Peškirič and beating Vojislava Lukić and Naomi Cavaday, both ranked in the top 300, giving Sweden ninth place.

-2008
+2008–2009: Grand Slam qualifyings, ITF tournament success

 2008 was Larsson's breakthrough year, with wins in two $25k events in Stockholm and in Sutton.
-She also made her Grand Slam debut at the French Open where she made the second qualifying round.
+She also made her major debut at the 2008 French Open where she made the second qualifying round.
 She went on to make the second qualifying round at Wimbledon and the US Open final qualifying round.
-In September, she also captured the $75k Shrewsbury doubles event.
+In September 2008, she also captured the $75k Shrewsbury doubles event.
 She ended the season playing Swedish team tennis for Helsingborg alongside Sofia Arvidsson.